Skip to main content

 Bug fixes

-Dragging and dropping files into Slack is much more stable now.
-That’s a relief.
+• Drag and dropping files into Slack is much more stable now.
+Phew.

-If you do need to reset the app data for any reason, this is now a smoother process than before.
+• If you do need, for some reason, to reset the app data, this is now a smoother process than before.

-People in lots of workspaces will find that their icons are now more pleasingly aligned in the sidebar, which is very pleasing.
-It’s the little things, eh?
+• Those in many workspaces will find that their icons are now more pleasingly aligned in the sidebar.
+It's a small thing, but very pleasing.

-When do not disturb is enabled, the icon no longer bounces in the dock.
-Because do not disturb means do not disturb.
+• When DND is enabled, we no longer bounce the icon in the dock.
+Because DND means DND.

-The process of updating Slack is now more stable and we now explain why we’re asking for permissions to do that update, which should be more helpful.
+• The process of updating Slack is now more stable — and we now more helpfully explain why we're asking for permissions to do that update.

-Notifications were not making sounds that might notify you 100% of the time.
-Honestly, they only had the one job.
-Now they do it.
+• Notifications were not making sounds that might notify you 100% of the time.
+Honestly, they had ONE job.
+They now perform it.

-Customised Slack shortcuts on macOS that sometimes weren’t working now do the thing you intended them to do (and sorry that that wasn’t the case for some).
+• Customized Slack shortcuts on macOS that sometimes weren't working now do the thing you intended (and apologies that that wasn't the case for some).

-Hardware acceleration can now be turned off without foregrounding Slack.
-If you know what that means, then you know it’s a good thing.
-And if you don’t – it still is!
-Thanks for reading anyway.
+• Hardware acceleration can now be turned off without foregrounding Slack.
+If you know what that means, you'll know it's a good thing.
+And if you don't — it still is!
+And thank you for reading anyway.

 Slack 3.4.2